AineeJames/aidencancode.com/content/blog/astro-view-counter.md

 my phone to check on Safari, I noticed that the views incremented **twice**.
 This is what let me to discover what I mentioned above.

-While prefetching is important and good for client performace, I couldn't find a way to disable this behavior easily through the
+While prefetching is important and good for client performance, I couldn't find a way to disable this behavior easily through the
 Astro docs.
 Therefore, I landed on using a **client-side island** approach which still allows me to use [SSG](https://en.wikipedia.org/wiki/Static_site_generator).

 # Implementation